National League System (football): The system

 This table includes the six steps of the National League System (NLS).
 Above the NLS are the Premier League and the English Football League.
 Two teams from the National League can be promoted to EFL League Two at the end of each season.
 This structure was the result of changes made after the 2005–06 season.

 The official name is given for all the leagues listed, and the sponsorship name is also provided for the leagues in the top four steps.
 All divisions in the top four steps have 20 to 24 clubs each.
 The FA's National League System Committee determine promotion and relegation between leagues shown, mainly based on location.
 The NLS Committee also has the power to transfer clubs between divisions and even leagues at the same level of the pyramid should this be deemed necessary to maintain geographically practical and numerically balanced divisions and leagues at every level.

-All clubs in the NLS are eligible to compete in the FA Cup, but are seeded into it according to Step standing.
+All clubs in the NLS (except Step 6) are eligible to compete in the FA Cup, but are seeded into it according to Step standing.
 Step 1 to 4 clubs are eligible for the FA Trophy and Step 5 to 6 clubs (and some at NLS Feeder League level) for the FA Vase, as well as their respective regional league cups and county cups.